ReFRACtor/documentation/setup.rst

-lib/               Where most source code lives input/             Input files and Lua configuration support/           Supporting utilities tests/             End-to-End tests unit_test_data/    Inputs and expected results used by unit tests
+lib/               Where most source code lives input/             Input files and Lua configuration support/           Supporting utilities unit_test_data/    Inputs and expected results used by full and unit tests
 =================  ========================